-Chapter 4, Logging In, describes how to log into the KN1108VA / KN1116VA via its Graphical User Interface (GUI) with each of the available access methods: from the local console; an Internet browser; a standalone Windows application (AP) program; and a standalone Java application (AP) program.
+Chapter 4, Logging In, describes how to log in to the KVM over IP switch with each of the available access methods: from a local console; an Internet browser; a stand-alone Windows application (AP) program; and a stand-alone Java application (AP) program.

-Chapter 5, The User Interface, describes the layout and explains the components of the KN1108VA / KN1116VA's user interface.
+Chapter 5, The User Interface, describes the layout and explains the components of the KVM over IP switch user interface.

-Chapter 6, Port Access, describes the Port Access page and how to use it to configure the options it provides regarding port manipulation.
+Chapter 6, Port Access, describes the Port Access page and how to configure the options it provides regarding port and power outlet manipulation.

-Chapter 7, User Management, shows administrators how to create, modify, and delete users, and assign attributes to them.
+Chapter 7, User Management, shows super administrators and administrators how to create, modify, and delete users and groups, and assign attributes to them.

-Chapter 8, Device Management, shows administrators how to configure and control overall KN1108VA / KN1116VA operations.
+Chapter 8, Device Management, shows super administrators how to configure and control overall KVM over IP switch operations.

-Chapter 9, Log, shows how to use the log file utility to view all the events that take place on the KN1108VA / KN1116VA.
+Chapter 9, Log, explains how to use the log and log configure settings which record events on the KVM over IP switch.

-Chapter 10, Maintenance, explains how to upgrade the KN1108VA / KN1116VA's firmware, as well as the firmware of the KVM Adapter Cables used to connect its ports to the installed devices.
+Chapter 10, Maintenance, explains how to upgrade the KVM over IP switch firmware, as well as the firmware of the KVM Adapter Cables used to connect its ports to the installed devices.

-Chapter 11, Download, describes how to download standalone AP versions of the Win Client, the Java Client, the Log Server, and Power Over the Net (PON) programs.
+Chapter 11, Download, describes how to download stand-alone AP versions of the Win Client, the Java Client, the Log Server, and Power Over the Net (PON) programs.

-Chapter 12, Port Operation, provides detailed information on accessing and operating the devices connected to the KN1108VA / KN1116VA's ports.
+Chapter 12, Port Operation, provides detailed information on accessing and operating the devices connected to the KVM over IP switch's ports.